pruthvireddy25/Research_Software_Engineer_Task/README.md

 - Unlike traditional keyword-based filtering, semantic filtering detects relevance even when authors use different terminologies, synonyms, or phrasings.
 - This approach minimizes false positives (irrelevant papers containing keywords by coincidence) and false negatives (relevant papers using non-standard terms).
 - By setting an appropriate similarity threshold (0.3-0.5), the system effectively captures nuanced semantic meaning, ensuring a high-quality subset of truly relevant research.

+**Classification and Method Extraction:**
+- **Classification:** The classification system analyzes each abstract to determine if the paper focuses on Text Mining, Computer Vision, Both, or Other.
+This structure supports deeper analysis by organizing research around core technique types.
+- **Method Extraction Using Sentence Similarity:**
+  - Each abstract is semantically compared with method-related keywords (e.g., "convolutional neural network", "GAN").
+This step identifies the deep learning methods even if phrased differently.
+  - Sentence similarity here is crucial because it captures the essence of techniques without requiring exact phrase matching, accommodating diverse terminologies and improving extraction precision.

+## Resulting Dataset Statistics